Identity document: United Arab Emirates

+Uzbekistan

+Following the dissolution of the Soviet Union, Uzbek passport was also used as an internal identity document.
+In September 2020, President of Uzbekistan Shavkat Mirziyoyev signed a decree "On measures to introduce ID cards in the Republic of Uzbekistan", which called for the introcdution of a new identification document effective January 1, 2021 to eventually replaced by a biometric passport with integrated circuit (chip) by 2030.
+This will also allow citizens to use government services.
+From January 1, 2023 to December 31, 2030, the exchange of expired ID cards for biometric passports is mandatory as they expire.

 Vietnam

-In Vietnam, all citizens above 14 years old must possess a citizen identification card provided by the local authority, and must be reissued when the citizens' years of age reach 25, 40 and 60.
+In Vietnam, all citizens above 14 years old must possess an Identity card provided by the local authority, and must be reissued when the citizens' years of age reach 25, 40 and 60.
+Children from 6 to under 14 years old can request if needed.
 Formerly a people's ID document was used.

 Europe

-European Economic Area
+European Union, European Economic Area and European Free Trade Association

-National identity cards issued to citizens of the EEA (European Union, Iceland, Liechtenstein, Norway) and Switzerland, which states EEA or Swiss citizenship, can not only be used as an identity document within the home country, but also as a travel document to exercise the right of free movement in the EEA and Switzerland.
+National identity cards issued to the citizens of the European Union and European Free Trade Association (Iceland, Liechtenstein, Norway, and Switzerland) that state the bearer's citizenship as belonging to an EU/EFTA member can be used as identity documents within the home country, and as travel documents to exercise the right of free movement in the EU or EFTA.

 During the UK Presidency of the EU in 2005 a decision was made to: "Agree common standards for security features and secure issuing procedures for ID cards (December 2005), with detailed standards agreed as soon as possible thereafter.
 In this respect, the UK Presidency put forward a proposal for the EU-wide use of biometrics in national identity cards".

 From August 2, 2021, the European identity card is intended to replace and standardize the various identity card styles currently in use.

 Austria

 The Austrian identity card is issued to Austrian citizens.
-It can be used as a travel document when visiting countries in the EEA (EU plus EFTA) countries, Europe's microstates, the British Crown Possessions, Albania, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, the Republic of Macedonia, North Cyprus, Serbia, Montserrat, the French overseas territories and British Crown Possessions, and on organized tours to Jordan (through Aqaba airport) and Tunisia.
-Only around 10% of the citizens of Austria had this card in 2012,[2] as they can use the Austrian driver's licenses or other identity cards domestically and the more widely accepted Austrian passport abroad.
+It can be used as a travel document when visiting countries in the EU/EFTA, Albania, Andorra, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Monaco, Montenegro, North Macedonia, San Marino, Serbia, Vatican City, the French overseas territories and the British Crown Possessions, as well as on organized tours to Jordan (through Aqaba airport) and Tunisia.
+Only around 10% of the citizens of Austria had this card in 2012, as they can use the Austrian driver's licenses or other identity cards domestically and the more widely accepted Austrian passport abroad.